Aeryes/Data-Structures-and-Algorithms/README.md

 - Binary Search
 - Sequential Search

+Currenty the graph searching algorithms that are present in thhis repo are as follows:
+- Uniform Cost Search

 Currently the sorting algorithms that are present in this repo are as follows:
 - Bubble Sort
 - Selection Sort